 TGaz Editor: Add and modify the following paragraphs starting on page 130 (line 41) as follows

+When an RSTA sets the Status Indication field in an IFTM frame to 1 (Successful), it shall include an FTM Synchronization Information element in this IFTM frame.

+When an RSTA sets the Status Indication field in an IFTM frame to 2 (Request incapable) or 3 (Request failed), it shall include a Non-TB specific or TB-specific subelement

-If the RSTA includes a TB-specific subelement in an IFTM frame and the Status Indication field in the IFTM frame is set to 2 (Request incapable) or 3 (Request failed), then the RSTA may include an RSTA Availability Window element in the IFTM.
+If the RSTA includes a TB-specific subelement in an IFTM frame and the Status Indication field in the IFTM frame is set to 2 (Request incapable) or 3 (Request failed), then the RSTA may include an RSTA Availability Window element in the IFTM frame.
 The RSTA Availability Information field in the RSTA Availability Window element shall contain one or more Availability Window Information fields.
 Each Availability Window Information field represents an availability window that the RSTA can assign to that ISTA if requested by the ISTA in future.
 The Passive TB Ranging Availability Window bit in this Availability Window Information subfield is set to 0.